 The Wright Brothers were perhaps the first innovation team to apply Set-Based Design.
-They tested repeated prototypes of subsystems (wings, rudder, elevators) that they frequently integrated with kites, gliders, and ultimately a flying machine.
+They tested repeated prototypes of subsystems (wings, rudder, elevators) that they frequently integrated with kites, gliders, and a flying machine.
 The integrations validated their decisions and provided fast feedback to make adjustments.
 They made final design decisions only after gaining sufficient knowledge and reducing the cone of uncertainty (Figure 3).
 For more detail, see SAFe Principle#3 – Assume variability; preserve options.

 Build Incrementally, Integrate Frequently

-In traditional development, adhering to a fixed schedule based on phase-gate milestones often defines success.
-Unfortunately, this approach forces premature decisions and creates false-positive feasibility .
-In SAFe, Milestones are based on an objective evaluation of working systems (SAFe Principle #5).
-This requires all teams, including hardware, to integrate their incremental changes with the overall solution frequently.
+Adhering to a fixed schedule based on phase-gate milestones in traditional development often defines success.
+Unfortunately, this approach forces decisions too early and can create false-positive feasibility .
+In SAFe, milestones are based on objectively evaluating working systems (SAFe Principle #5).
+This requires all teams, including hardware, to frequently integrate their incremental changes into the solution.

 SAFe’s roadmap and demonstrable milestones replace fixed schedules and phase-gate milestones.
-They define the future knowledge goals (e.g., the wings can provide sufficient lift) that drive the teams’ incremental work (e.g., test multiple wing designs in the wind tunnel, validate lift with the kite) as shown in Figure 6.
+They define the future knowledge goals (for example, the wings can provide sufficient lift) that drive the teams’ incremental work (for example, testing multiple wing designs in the wind tunnel and validating lift with the kite), as shown in Figure 6.

 Integration points control product development by creating knowledge from uncertainty (SAFe Principle #4) in large system development.
 ARTs integrate their teams’ incremental changes so that the entire system is learning.
 And all teams and trains are on a common cadence, which creates natural integration points for the whole system.

 Design for Change

-To support frequent integration, the system must be reasonably easy to change in development and operational environments.
+The system must reasonably and quickly change in development and operational environments to support frequent integration.
 Modular designs that integrate through managed interfaces enable this.
-As an example, Figure 7 shows a camera with an electrical interface to a vehicle control unit and a physical interface with the vehicle body.
-As long as they adhere to the interface specifications, these components can evolve independently.
-Hardware interface specifications define properties for mechanical components (e.g., size, weight, forces exerted, mounting) and electrical components (e.g., connector type, pinouts, voltage).
+For example, Figure 7 shows a camera with an electrical interface to a vehicle control unit and a physical interface with the vehicle body.
+These components can evolve independently if they adhere to the interface specifications.
+Hardware interface specifications define properties for mechanical parts (size, weight, forces exerted, mounting) and electrical components (connector type, pinouts, voltage).